askhellosatya/wpcontributorphoto/README.md

-# WordPress.org Contributor Photo Gallery
+# WP Contributor Photo Gallery

 **Showcase your WordPress.org photo contributions in beautiful, responsive grids on your website.**